axitc/vessel/README.md

 - Just define tools in agent.py for vessel to use
 - Run vessel.py for streaming CLI chat interface
 - No Python dependencies.
 Only requires local Ollama server
+- Vessel is easily customizable (~110 SLOC) for any kind of use

 ### Fashion Retail Store Example
 ```bash